 ReD is a strategy consulting company based on the human sciences.
 Clients come to us with business problems that are big and fundamental in nature, and characterized by a high degree of uncertainty.
 Most of our work centers on helping our clients get an outside view of their business.
-The anthropologists, sociologists, economists, journalists, and designers who ReD makes up employ the methods of social science to study human behavior and help our clients develop a new perspective on their business.
+The anthropologists, sociologists, economists, journalists, and designers who make up ReD employ the methods of social science to study human behavior and help our clients develop a new perspective on their business.
 Our unique approach marries methods from the social sciences and traditional business techniques to provide clients with a clear and comprehensive direction for moving forward.

 For over a decade, we have conducted projects in a number of different categories (ranging from consumer goods to pharmaceuticals) and in a number of different business units (ranging from marketing to engineering) all over the world.
 We benefit hugely from having a very international staff: our diversity of perspectives enables us to ask culturally relevant questions and to explore the world in open-ended ways.

 We always emphasize long-term problem solving over quick fixes.
 In many cases our work has led to sharp turns in strategy or dramatic internal reorganizations.
 We enjoy working with clients who are ready to embrace bold ideas and are looking for a radically new way of thinking.

 In addition, helping the client team execute on our insights and recommendations is essential to our practice.
 We work with our clients to ensure that our advice and strategic recommendations are anchored in the client teams and companies we work with.
 We commit to working with our clients on a long-term basis which is why 80 percent of our projects are repeat business and many clients have been working with us since the beginning.